 Investment Strategies & Cash Flow Management for Maturing Pension Funds

-This conference aims to help pension funds to review the investment options available for managing the complex challenges faced by their funds as they mature.
+This virtual event aims to help pension funds to review the investment options available for managing the complex challenges faced by their funds as they mature.
 We will assess the key issues around cash flow management and maturing pension funds and explore a number of approaches designed to resolve these, such as defensive strategies, longevity risk management, cash flow and income management strategies, fiduciary management, superfunds, buy-ins and buy-outs.
 We will also consider a range of practical issues such as transparency, implementation, liquidity requirements, interest rates, costs and fees.

 Investment implications of the revised DB funding code